vuthuyduong/dnabarcoder/README.md

 The result is saved in the file dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch

-- To <strong> classify </strong> the UNITE sequences based on best matches, using the following commands:
+- To <strong> classify </strong> the UNITE sequences based on best matches with BLAST, using the following commands:

  - Globally, based on only one similarity cut-off: